 He was also named CEO of The Seattle Foundation in June 2009.

-Rice, an Evans School alum and current Visiting Committee member, entered the political arena in 1978 when elected to the Seattle City Council through a special election.
+Rice, an Evans School alum and current Advisory Board member, entered the political arena in 1978 when elected to the Seattle City Council through a special election.
 He served three consecutive terms on the city council until being elected mayor in 1989, becoming the first African American and first city council member in 25 years to serve as mayor of Seattle.
 During his two terms in office, Rice also became the first Seattle mayor to serve as president of the U.S. Conference of Mayors.

 Much of his work with the Civic Engagement for the 21st Century Project draws on the successes he had with several major projects while serving as mayor, including:

 - Revitalizing Seattle’s dying downtown area into Washington state’s epicenter of art, music, sports, and shopping by securing federal, state, and local funding for public-private partnerships in redevelopment efforts.

 - Leading a comprehensive growth management effort in neighborhood planning that engaged Seattle residents in a meaningful dialogue and gave them ownership in decisions affecting their communities.
 These strong neighborhood collaborations continue in Seattle today.

 - Strengthening Seattle’s public schools through a citywide education summit attended by 2,500 people at 32 different meetings, which eventually helped pass a $69 million levy for the Seattle Public School District.